Vietnam taps private hospitals as Delta-driven COVID-19 infections rise | Health

 Vietnam's health ministry issued an urgent appeal on Friday for private hospitals to treat COVID-19 patients as the Southeast Asian country battles a surge in infections driven by the highly contagious Delta variant.
 After successfully containing the virus for much of the pandemic, Vietnam has been facing record daily increases in infections since late April.
 The country has detected a total of 133,000 cases, 85% of which were recorded over the past month.

-"The COVID-19 pandemic is evolving in a very complicated manner and is on a worsening trend in many cities and provinces," the health ministry said in a statement.
-Private medical facilities should make their beds, equipment, and manpower available to treat COVID-19 cases when assigned to do so by authorities, the statement added.
-Vietnam has an additional 20,000 beds across 228 private hospitals in the country, according to health ministry data.
+"The Delta variant is destroying all anti-pandemic achievements," health minister Nguyen Thanh Long said at a cabinet meeting on Friday.
+Private medical facilities should provide beds, equipment, and manpower to treat COVID-19 cases when assigned to do so by authorities, the ministry said in a separate statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)